- Business credit cards offer unique benefits for businesses, including higher credit limits and better rewards

 Will a business card impact my personal credit score?

 To qualify for a business card, your issuer will examine your personal credit history and credit score.
+This is where personal and business finances collide.

 It’s the same process as when you apply for a card in your name.
 Since you will be the one making payments, your creditworthiness will be at play when you apply for a business credit card.
 Sometimes, small business owners will even have to make a personal guarantee to secure the card.